 Credit: Abraham Lincoln

-The time invested in conversation almost always has a payback and saves time in the longer term.
+The time invested in conversation almost always yields a payoff and saves time in the long term.

 There is never enough time to do everything we would like to do in a day.
-The real issue is that conversation is not seen as essential and is thus not prioritized.
+The real issue is that conversation is not considered essential and is therefore not prioritized.

-If we need to cut down a tree – taking the time to sharpen the saw is not a waste of time.
+If we need to cut down a tree, taking the time to sharpen the saw is not a waste.
 It is an investment.

 Saving time